 That’s the kind of violence that turns a seven year-old child to Satanism and it’s awesome.
 Can Mario freeze another human being alive before tearing their torso in two?
 Of course not, because Mario is a tremendous puss.
-Eventually Mortal Kombat spawned a movie which is fondly remembered for having only two redeeming qualities: Sonya Blade committing the act of murder with just her thighs and Shang Tsung having a face made entirely of tanned leather.
+Eventually Mortal Kombat spawned a movie which is fondly remembered for having only one redeeming quality: Sonya Blade committing the act of murder with just her thighs.

 Sadly, Mortal Kombat and its sequel would go down in history as being terrible films.
 However, they could have been much, much worse, as evidenced by the Mortal Kombat Live Tour, a stage show devised to advertise the first film.
 The tour managed to bring everything we loved about Mortal Kombat to the stage, sans the blood-lust, decapitations, fire balls, inexplicably strong uppercuts, laser eyes or anything else that would have made it even remotely interesting.

 The segment starts off strong enough; Sub-Zero and Kabal are combating (kombating?) one another while techno blares through the sound system.
 True enough to the source material.
 It’s sort of odd that Sub-Zero never actually freezes his opponent but you’d have to be pretty unreasonable to expect amateur martial artists to practice sorcery in their down time.
 After a few more seconds of no one landing hits the whole thing ends with a war dance and a draw before Shang Tsung steps forward, sporting what can only be assumed to be a bad wig or less-than super cut.